Skip Lockwood: Relief pitcher

 He signed with the Boston Red Sox for the 1980 season, going 3–1 with two saves and a 5.32 ERA in 24 games (one start).
 The following Spring, he was released by the Red Sox, and retired shortly afterwards.
 In twelve seasons, Lockwood's career stats are:

 Outside baseball

 Lockwood attended several universities in the months between his MLB seasons, including Merrimack College, Boston College, Bryant and Stratton Commercial School, Marquette University, and Carroll College.
 He finally graduated with a cum laude bachelor's degree from Emerson College in 1976, his eighth year in the majors.
 He has two master's degrees, one from Fairfield, and the other from MIT.
 He graduated from the Massachusetts Institute of Technology with a S.M. in 1983.
 He is one of the few MIT graduates who have played in Major League Baseball.
 Lockwood was also an accomplished candlepin bowler.

-In 2018, Lockwood released a memoir entitled Insight Pitch, which he wrote without using a ghostwriter.
+In 2018, Lockwood released a memoir titled Insight Pitch, which he wrote without using a ghostwriter.